 Jerusalem, Judea, and Samaria

-“You will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth” – these are the last documented words Jesus spoke to his disciples before he ascended into heaven (Acts 1:8).
+“You will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth” – these are the last documented words Jesus spoke to his disciples before He ascended into heaven (Acts 1:8).

-He departs from the earth with a promise and a charge, which also becomes the outline of the rest of the book of Acts.
+The Messiah departs from the earth with a promise and a charge, which also becomes the outline of the rest of the book of Acts.

-There are two ways to understand and apply his words, these “marching orders”, so to speak.
-We can interpret Acts 1:8 literally and we can also interpret it figuratively.
+There are two ways to understand and apply His words, these “marching orders”, so to speak.
+We can interpret Acts 1:8 literally, and we can also interpret it figuratively.

-In the literal interpretation, we apply Jesus’ words in physical sense, in terms of distance.
+In the literal interpretation, we apply Jesus’ words in physical sense – in terms of distance.
 It is a charge to share the Gospel with our city, which includes our neighbors and our local community.

 Then, we look to the people in the wider region where we reside, the country we live in.
 Finally, we see a global perspective, as we continue onto the nations of the world.